brooklynrail/brooklynrail-platform/content/events-beta/2020/06/jennifer-jones-austin-and-joanne-page-with-host-rev-dr-dona-schaper.md

 ---
-title: Jennifer Jones Austin and JoAnne Page with host Rev. Dr. Dona Schaper
+title: Jennifer Jones Austin and JoAnne Page with Rev. Dr. Dona Schaper
 summary: A discussion on the social and economic well-being of NY's most vulnerable, and leading change and strengthening the fabric of our communities.